apduvuri/Migrate-to-AzureDBPostgreSQL/IaaS-to-Flexible-online-migration-using-portal.md

   ```
 * For more information on wal2json, refer this link [Details on wal2json](https://github.com/eulerto/wal2json)

+> [!NOTE]
+> Wal2json needs to be installed from the github source code and not from the yum or apt repository

 ### Target Setup

 * Before starting the migration, Azure Database for PostgreSQL – Flexible server must be created.